munik/minecraft-windows-service-wrapper/README.md

     - Run the following command:
         `sc create "Your Minecraft Windows Service Name" binpath="THE COMMAND LINE YOU USED ABOVE" start= auto`
         You will need to escape any quotes in the command you provide to binpath.
-        Also, it looks like there's typo in that `start=` and `auto` are separated by a space, but that is in fact correct.
+        Also, it looks like there's a typo in that `start=` and `auto` are separated by a space, but that is in fact correct.
         If you don't want it to autostart, just remove the `start= auto`
     - Start the service!